 I’m sure some of you have already read this story on Facebook, but it is worth repeating.

-I was intrigued when I saw the below post on Facebook, but I was not surprised.
-It was eye-opening that people have tunnel vision and seem unconcerned with their surroundings.
+I was intrigued when I saw the post below on Facebook, but I was not surprised.
+It was eye-opening to see people with tunnel vision and seemingly unconcerned with their surroundings.

-A man sat at a metro station in Washington, DC, and started to play the violin; it was a cold January morning.
+A man sat at a metro station in Washington, DC, and began playing the violin; it was a cold January morning.

 He played six Bach pieces for about 45 minutes.
-During that time, since it was rush hour, it was calculated that 1,100 people went through the station, most of them on their way to work.
+During that time, as rush hour was in effect, 1,100 people passed through the station, most of them on their way to work.

 Three minutes passed, and a middle-aged man noticed a musician playing.
 He slowed, stopped for a few seconds, and then hurried up to meet his schedule.

-A minute later, the violinist received his first dollar tip: a woman threw the money in the till without stopping and continued to walk.
+A minute later, the violinist received his first dollar tip: a woman threw the money into the till without stopping and continued walking.

 A few minutes later, someone leaned against the wall to listen to him, but the man looked at his watch and started to walk again.
 He was late for work.